Previous Obesity & Weight Loss

 Osteoporosis vs osteopenia: what’s the difference?

-For those with osteoporosis, their bones are brittle and fragile and at risk of fracture.
+Those with osteoporosis have bones that are brittle and fragile and at risk of fracture.
 It can be so severe that a minor impact or cough can be a fracture risk.
 On the other hand, osteopenia indicates lower-than-normal bone mass that isn’t yet causing problems.

-Generally, we reach peak bone mass between age 25 and 30; osteopenia usually occurs near age 50.
+Generally, we reach peak bone mass between the ages of 25 and 30; osteopenia usually occurs near age 50.
 The exact age depends on how strong your bones are when you’re young.
 If you have hardy, healthy bones, you may never get osteopenia.
 If your bones aren’t naturally dense, you may get it earlier.

 As we age, our bone strength decreases, and the risk of developing osteoporosis increases.
 Women, especially white and Asian women, are more susceptible to the disease than men.
-This is why we encourage pre- and post-menopausal women to talk to their physicians about their concerns and start taking preventative measures while their bones are still relatively healthy.
+We encourage pre- and post-menopausal women to talk to their physicians about their concerns and start taking preventative measures while their bones are still relatively healthy.

 Experts estimate that more than 40 million Americans have osteopenia.
 This means about one-third of adults older than 50 have some degree of bone density loss.